 In a large bowl, combine flour, 1 teaspoon salt, ½ teaspoon pepper, paprika, and garlic powder.
 Add pork and toss, coating all sides of pork cubes with flour mixture.
 Don't discard any leftover flour mixture at the bottom of the bowl.

-3 pounds boneless pork shoulder, excess fat trimmed, and cut into 1-inch pieces, ½ cup all-purpose flour, 1 teaspoon paprika, ½ teaspoon garlic powder
+½ cup all-purpose flour, 1 teaspoon paprika, ½ teaspoon garlic powder

 In a large pot or Dutch oven, heat oil over medium-high heat.
 Add floured meat to pan in a single layer.
 You will have to do this in batches, trying not to overcrowd the pan.
 Brown the cubed pork on all sides, about 5 minutes per batch.
 Add more oil if needed.
-Remove the pork from pan and repeat until all the meat is browned.
+Remove the pork from pan when it's browned, and repeat until all the meat is browned.
 The meat won’t be fully cooked, just nicely browned on the outside.

 2 tablespoons oil or ghee